alexfernandez/inits/README.md

 errors during any phase.)
 * The `end` event is only sent if shutdown finishes successfully, which includes both the `stop` and `finish` phases.
+* When no order is specified,
-* All tasks in any phase are chained serially and in the order they were added: each task runs when the previous one has finished
+all tasks in any phase are chained serially and in the order they were added: each task runs when the previous one has finished
 (but only if it invoked the parameter callback without an error).
+* When order is specified, tasks with a given order will run before all other tasks with larger order, and after all other tasks with smaller order.
+* Tasks with specified order will run before tasks without specified order.

 These guarantees only apply if tasks do not finish in error.
 In that case the process will try to shutdown,